crescent-network/crescent/x/liquidity/spec/03_state_transitions.md

 ### MsgCreatePair
 Add a coin pair to the liquidity module so that users can create a pool for that coin pair or request a swap order.

+## Pool creation

+### MsgCreatePool
+Create pool of existing pair to the liquidity module so that users can deposit reserve coins or withdraw pool coin.

+## Cancel Swap Order

+### MsgCancelOrder

+Cancel a swap request already stored in the store.
+It is impossible to cancel a swap order message submitted in the same batch because it can be canceled only by specifying swap request id.

+### MsgCancelAllOrder

+Cancel all user's orders for specific pairs or for all pairs in the liquidity module.

 ## Coin Escrow for Liquidity Module Messages

 Transaction confirmation causes state transition on the Bank module.
 Some messages on the liquidity module require coin escrow before confirmation.